 Perhaps you have already researched improved ventilation or filtration and found them wanting.
 Higher-grade filters may mean either pressure drops in your HVAC system or expensive HVAC upgrades.
 Improved ventilation—while often advisable—may require similarly expensive upgrades, sometimes combined with reduced energy efficiency.

 That’s where ActivePure swoops in to save the budget spreadsheet.
 ActivePure avoids the pressure drops which often accompany high-MERV filters.
-As a result, the carbon footprint from using ActivePure Technology is significantly lower than that of competitor’s alternatives (which also may benefit the aforementioned ESG rating).
+As a result, ActivePure does not appreciably increase energy costs, especially compared to many alternatives.”
 ActivePure can also be installed independently of expensive ventilation overhauls.

 Purifiers with ActivePure typically end up costing less than $2 per square foot, which is consistently lower than competitors’ alternatives.
 ActivePure Technology has low filter replacement costs and service costs.
 Also, most machines are simple enough to install without an electrician, allowing you to use inhouse maintenance personnel.

-Indoor air quality is an investment which will pay for itself many times over in reduced absenteeism and improved productivity.
+Indoor air quality is an investment which will pay for itself many times over in increased peace of mind and improved productivity.
 It also can make your business more attractive to investors and tenants.
 As a bonus, you may even be able to obtain government assistance to pay for it.

-Improving your indoor air quality with ActivePure means this same investment is easy to install, has a low carbon footprint, and will cover more space at a lower cost.
+Improving your indoor air quality with ActivePure means this same investment is easy to install, is easy on the engery bill, and will cover more space at a lower cost.